Pjdash/Amex/README.md

 - Structured roadmap for building a **personalized marketing system**.
 - Clear visibility on **architecture, team responsibilities, and success measures**.
 - **Scalable GTM strategy** ensuring alignment of business and technical design.

+For detailed Presentation refer to "amex" file in the repo